A long-distance relationship can get hard when you are away from your romantic partner for a long time.

-While you can make a long-distance relationship work for a couple of months, any longer than that will strain your relationship and your life.
+While you can make your long-distance relationship work for a couple of months, any longer than that will strain your relationship and your life.

 Relationships are supposed to be fun.
 You share your time and space with another person to help each other and love each other.
 Relationships are supposed to bring joy and contribute to your life in general.

 If your relationship becomes a constant struggle, it’s worth taking the time to reassess why you are trying to maintain such a relationship.